Ike Orji

-Ikechukwu Sunny Smart Orji is an English professional footballer who plays as a defender for club Folkestone Invicta.
+Ikechukwu Sunny Smart Orji is an English professional footballer who plays as a defender for club Dartford.

 Career

 Orji began his senior career with Southern Counties East Football League Premier Division club Chatham Town in 2019, following time in the academies at both Maidstone United and Chatham Town.
 In March 2021, Orji went on trial with League One club Gillingham.
 He was a part of the Chatham squad that were promoted as runners-up from the 2021–22 SCEFL Premier Division.

 In January 2023, Orji attracted interest from League Two clubs Crawley Town and Gillingham, joining the latter on 9 February, returning to Chatham Town on loan until the end of the season.
 Following his return to the club, he played a key role as the club achieved back-to-back promotions as Isthmian League South East Division Champions.

 In October 2023, he made his first-team professional debut for Gillingham, featuring in a 5–1 EFL Trophy defeat to Portsmouth, making his first league appearance eleven days later as a 79th minute substitute in a 1–2 loss to Notts County.
 On 4 December 2023, he joined National League South club Welling United on an initial one-month loan deal.
 On 16 March 2024 he joined Hemel Hempstead Town, also of the National League South, on loan.

 On 15 May 2024, Gillingham announced he would be released in the summer when his contract expired.

 On 7 August 2024, following a successful trial, Orji signed for National League South side Chelmsford City.
 In September 2024, he joined Cray Wanderers.

 On 6 August 2025, Orji joined Isthmian League Premier Division club Billericay Town.
 In October 2025, he joined divisional rivals Folkestone Invicta.
+He made eighteen appearances for the club as Folkestone were crowned Isthmian Premier Division champions for the 2025–26 season.

+On 21 August 2026, he returned to the Isthmian League Premier Division, joining Dartford.